 Where to grab a great drink in the Gulf city that never sleeps

-Dubai is often known for its beach clubs and fine dining restaurants, but the city is fostering a thriving bar and cocktail culture, with a handful of appearances in The World’s 50 Best Bars list.
-Here are the very best bars in the emirate to grab a killer cocktail or drink.
+Dubai is often known for its beach clubs and fine dining restaurants, but the city is fostering a thriving bar and cocktail culture – thanks to an influx of global talent, handful of appearances in The World’s 50 Best Bars list, and events like bar takeovers.
+Here are the 21 very best bars in the emirate to grab a killer cocktail or drink.

 Four Seasons Restaurant Village; mimikakushi.ae